28. Reflection and refraction

 1. Shine a flashlight onto a mirror at different angles.
 Observe the angle of incidence and the angle of reflection (measured with respect to the normal line).
 Use a ruler to measure and compare these angles.

 2. Fill a clear glass with water.
 Place a pencil in the glass and observe how it appears bent or displaced.
-Does the bent appearance change based on the angle that you observe the glass?
+Does the bent appearance change based on the angle from which you observe the glass?
 (Look from above, below, and from the sides of the glass.)

 3. Place a coin at the bottom of a clear glass.
 Observe the coin from the side of the glass and then from above the water level.
 How does refraction change where the coin appears to be located?